frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 * Trusted signer key -
 Allows a user add a friendly name to identify the signer's trust information.
 If a trusted repository uses the same name as a source, it allows for correlation from a source to a trusted repository.

-* Require trusted root -
+* Allow untrusted root -
-Indicates if a source should require to have its signing certificate to chain to a trusted root.
-Defaults to true.
+Indicates if it is allowed that a source's signing certificate chains to an untrusted root.
+Defaults to false.

 Further for each certificate used by the repository, we should store the following -